 Improving your winter photography can mean wearing the correct clothing (Obviously you should be wearing gloves

 What does this mean?
-Using your histogram instead of the LCD preview to analyse your images allows you to see if there are details in the highlights or shaddows without any missenterpretation from the thumbnail preview.
-“Shooting to the right” means to have your histogram leaning to right side or simply put, there are more bright toned pixels in your image then dark pixels.
+Using your histogram instead of the LCD preview to analyse your images allows you to see if there are details in the highlights or shadows without any misinterpretation from the thumbnail preview.
+“Shooting to the right” means to have your histogram leaning to the right side or simply put, there are more bright-toned pixels in your image then dark pixels.

 The quickest fix for this is to add an exposure compensation of +1 or +2 on your camera, which tells your metering system to take the shot 1 stop brighter.
 Pow!
 Your snow is bright and white, your subject has detail and the image pops.

 # 2 : Shoot Black and White

 For a large part of winter the light is just flat.
 The grey skies and the white ground create one massive light box with no directional light, detail or contrast.